Updated on January 21, 2026 by Angelika Klein

 Address: Domhof 1, 52062 Aachen

-The cathedral is generally freely accessible, but individual areas such as the cathedral treasury or guided tours are subject to a charge.
-Opening times, access restrictions and prices vary depending on the time of day, liturgical occasions and season.
+The cathedral is generally open to the public, but there is a charge for certain areas such as the cathedral treasury and guided tours.
+Opening hours, access restrictions, and prices vary depending on the time of day, liturgical events, and season.

-For guided tours and for visits to certain areas, a Admission ticket required.
-This can be attached to the Dominformation can be purchased; however, the previous online purchase, as the number of participants is limited.
-Without a guided tour, central elements such as Charlemagne's throne are not accessible and Charlemagne's shrine can only be seen from a distance.
+For guided tours and for visits to certain areas, an admission ticketis required.
+This can be purchased at the Dominformation; however, it is recommended to purchase tickets online in advance, as the number of participants is limited.
+Without a guided tour, central elements such as Charlemagne's throne are not accessible, and Charlemagne's shrine can only be viewed from a distance.

 Current opening hours & guided tours: Website of Aachen Cathedral